 Try to avoid using the exact same response or any other cookie-cutter responses that do not address the issue.
 Be genuine and as specific as possible about the issue and explain how you and your business will make things better in the future.

-The third option is to seek help from Amazon support team and have them remove the negative feedback.
-If the negative feedback is deemed ineligible then Amazon will remove it immediately.
+The third option is to seek help from the Amazon support team and have them remove the negative feedback.
+If the bad feedback is deemed ineligible then Amazon will remove it immediately.

 Here are four Amazon rules for what counts as ineligible feedback: